Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

-Feature tracking is more challenging for the experimental data because the time resolution is lower.
-While this might have been accomplished with a more sophisticated method, we find that it is sufficient for our purposes to remove the lifetime criterion altogether.
-Setting instead the wavelet threshold somewhat lower and requiring detected features to have a minimum area, most fast fluctuations were filtered out because their imprints are comparatively weak, with the result that many scars appear as two or more disjointed areas or weaker features might flicker in and out of view, both of which have a limited effect on the relative area.
-In the inevitable compromise between false positives and false negatives, we found it preferable for the noisier experimental data that some of the weaker structures were not detected.
-As our results in Section~\ref{sec:results} show, the accuracy is high enough to obtain excellent correlation between surface features and sub-surface flow.
+Although tracking individual structures in the experimental data might be possible with a more sophisticated method than ours (e.g, through data-driven interpolation), we find that it is sufficient for our purposes to remove the lifetime criterion altogether for detection in the experiments.
+Setting a stricter wavelet threshold and enforcing the minimum area threshold for detected features filters out most fast fluctuations since their imprints are comparatively weak.
+A side effect is that many scars appear as two or more disjointed areas and that weakly defined features may flicker in and out of view.
+Both of these effects have a limited effect on the relative surface area covered by dimples and scars, which we correlate to sub-surface measurements (as discussed below).
+In the inevitable compromise between false positives and false negatives, we found it preferable for the experimental data with a larger separation of scales that some of the weaker structures were not detected.
+The results presented in Section~\ref{sec:results} confirm that the accuracy is sufficiently high to obtain a strong correlation between surface features and the sub-surface flow.

-The minimum area for a feature to be counted as a dimple or scar was set at $10$ data points in simulations (corresponding to a circle of radius \(\approx 0.12-0.19 \Taylor\) depending on the DNS case), while in the experiments it is set to a minimum of $15$ data points (a corresponding radius of \(\approx 0.15 \Taylor\)).
+For the DNS data, where the time resolution is very fine, we enforce a minimum-lifetime threshold for dimples and scars of $10$ and $5$ recorded frames in the simulation (corresponding to approximately \(0.04\, T_\infty\) and \(0.02\,T_\infty\), respectively, for Case 1).
+The minimum area covered by a detected feature for it to be identified by a dimple or scar was set to $15$ data points in the experiments (corresponding to a circle of radius $\approx 0.16\Taylor$ -- $0.17 \Taylor$) and $10$ data points in simulation data (corresponding to radius $\approx 0.12\Taylor$ -- $0.20\Taylor$).

+Following BA, we use the `Mexican hat' wavelet with a width of \(\approx 0.7\Taylor\) for the experiments, and $\approx 0.6\Taylor$ -- $1.0 \Taylor$ for the DNS.
+These are near the smallest wavelet scales available for our analysis, and as explained in BA, at these small scales, detection results are not sensitive to the exact scale used.
+(The same may not hold for significantly higher Reynolds numbers than ours where there is a greater disparity of lengthscales and using more than one wavelet size might then be necessary).

-Two example snapshots showing feature detection applied to experimental data are depicted in Figure~\ref{fig:exp_struct_example}, at representative instances with few and many features present, respectively.
-The left panel displays the measured instantaneous surface elevation at an arbitrarily chosen time, and the right panel displays the identified structures.
+To get a qualitative picture of the detection method, consider the two snapshots showing feature detection applied to experimental data in Fig.~\ref{fig:exp_struct_example}, at representative instances with few and many features present, respectively.
+The left panels display the measured instantaneous surface elevation and the right panels display the identified structures at the same instance.